 - Dried cranberries– Any brand will work.
 I personally haven’t used fresh so I am not sure how well those would turn out.
 I think they may be a bit too tart.

-Mix– the dry ingredients into the butter/sugar mixture until combined.
+- Mix it all together– Add the dry ingredients into the butter/sugar mixture and stir until just combined.

-Cool– for 5 minutes on the baking sheet before removing to a cooling rack to finish cooling.
+- Cool– Allow the cookies to cool for 5 minutes on the baking sheet before removing them to a cooling rack to finish cooling.